EFX Orientations of Multigraphs: Proof of NP-Completeness

-\restatemain* \begin{proof} For each fixed $q \geq 2$, we reduce the NP-complete problem \textsc{CircuitSAT} to the decision problem for the existence of EFX orientations of multigraphs multiplicity $q$ by adapting the proof of Theorem 2 of Christodoulou et al.~\cite{christodoulou2023fair}.
-Our reduction constructs a symmetric multigraph $G$ of multiplicity $q$ with two edge weights $\alpha > \beta \geq 0$, for which the three listed properties hold.
-Before defining the reduction, we first make two assumptions regarding instances of \textsc{CircuitSAT}.
-The first assumption is that an instance does not use an AND gate, because AND gates can be simulated using a combination of NOT and OR gates.
-The second assumption is that every instance uses the NOT gate at least once -- if it does not, we can simply apply the NOT gate twice to an arbitrary literal without affecting whether a satisfying assignment exists.
-Thus, both of these assumptions can be made without loss of generality.
+\restatemain* \begin{proof} Before giving our reduction, we first make two assumptions about instances of \textsc{CircuitSAT}.
+The first assumption is that an instance contains no AND gates, because AND gates can be simulated using a combination of NOT and OR gates.
+The second assumption is that an instance uses the TRUE gate at least once.
+Both of these assumptions can be made without loss of generality.

 Fix any $q \geq 2$ and two edge weights such that $\alpha > q\beta$.
-Given an instance $C$ of \textsc{CircuitSAT}, we represent each Boolean variable $x$ with a heavy edge $e_x$ between a red and a black vertex.
+Given an instance $C$ of \textsc{CircuitSAT}, we represent each Boolean variable $x$ with a heavy edge $e_x$ between a black and a white vertex.
 We use the duplication gadget in Figure~\ref{fig:gadgets}(c) to duplicate the edge $e_x$ as many times as the literals $x$ and $\overline{x}$ appear in $C$.
-The remaining gadgets shown in Figure~\ref{fig:gadgets} show how to combine Boolean expressions together according to $C$ to construct a multigraph $G$ that represents $C$.
+The other gadgets shown in Figure~\ref{fig:gadgets} show how to combine Boolean expressions together according to $C$ to construct a multigraph $G$.

-To see that the multigraph $G$ is bipartite, it suffices to observe that whenever we utilize or combine any of the four gadgets, no edge between vertices of the same colour is introduced.
+We show the properties given in the theorem hold for $G$.
+First, any time we combine the gadgets in Figure~\ref{fig:gadgets}, we do not introduce edges between vertices of the same colour, so $G$ is bipartite.
 On the other hand, we have $\alpha > q\beta$ by construction.
-Moreover, by inspection of the gadgets in Figure~\ref{fig:gadgets}, it is clear that each heavy component of $G$ is a non-trivial odd multitree.
+Moreover, by inspection of the gadgets in Figure~\ref{fig:gadgets}, each heavy component of $G$ is an NTOM.
+Finally, $G$ has multiplicity $q$ because the TRUE gadget is used at least once.